 An one ahead of Laird after third round at Phoenix Open

-An, who began the day just one stroke ahead of world number five Matsuyama, moved one step closer to a breakthrough win by shooting a six-under 65 in front of record crowds at the TPC Scottsdale.
+An moved one step closer to a breakthrough win by shooting a bogey-free six-under-par 65 in front of large crowds at the TPC Scottsdale, after starting the day just one stroke ahead of world number five Matsuyama.

 - Posted 05 Feb 2017 08:50

-An, who began the day just one stroke ahead of world number five Matsuyama, moved one step closer to a breakthrough win by shooting a six-under 65 in front of record crowds at the TPC Scottsdale.
+An moved one step closer to a breakthrough win by shooting a bogey-free six-under-par 65 in front of large crowds at the TPC Scottsdale, after starting the day just one stroke ahead of world number five Matsuyama.

-The 25-year-old Korean, who won the 2009 U.S. amateur title before turning professional in 2011, piled up six birdies in a bogey-free display to post a 16-under total of 197.
+An, 25, who won the 2009 U.S. amateur title before turning professional in 2011, used a sizzling iron game to pile up six birdies and post a 16-under total of 197.

 (Reporting by Mark Lamport-Stokes in St. Augustine, Florida; Editing by Andrew Both)